TrainTravel/scala-workshop/03-higher-order.md

 Solution: fixed point combinator in Scala
 =========================================

+One possibility:

 ````scala
 def fix[A,B](f: (A=>B)=>(A=>B)): A=>B = f(fix(f))(_)
 ````

+* There are other combinators, that don't rely on recursion at all in the combinator => Y combinator
+* Hard to do with Scala's type system; much easier for dynamically typed languages

 Fixed point with factorial function
 ===================================